 What are Actors?

-This article introduces you to the key concepts behind actors, without getting into much detail.
+This article introduces you to the key concepts behind actors.
 Because Actor concepts are intertwined, it's useful to get a little exposure to each before delving into full detail.

 - What are Actors?